Research Roundup · Updated July 2026

 Sales reps spend 60% of their time on non-selling tasks

-Hunting for the right deck, re-entering CRM notes, chasing internal approvals — Salesforce's State of Sales finds most of a rep's week goes to everything except customers.
+Hunting for the right deck, re-entering CRM notes, chasing internal approvals — most of a rep's week goes to everything except customers.
+The counterweight: 85% of reps with agents say AI frees them to focus on higher-value work.

 STAT 16